newaijj/bloons/README.md

 - `--dump auto|always|off` save frames for later study (default `auto`)
 - `--dump-max N` frame cap per session (default 20, ~4MB each)

+Recording a match as a replayable corpus:

+- `--record` write the session to `tracker/out/<session>/` with a manifest
+- `--record-all` keep every frame; without it recording is windowed around ground-truth labels, which a real match has none of
+- `--record-fps N` recording rate (default 4).
+It is quantised to `--fps`, so use `--fps 8` for a true 4 — at the default 10 you get 3.3
+- `--record-max N` frame cap (default 4000, ~2.9MB each)
+- `--record-note "..."` free text stored in the manifest

+Offline evaluation (see `eval/README.md`):

+- `--scan-cash <dir>` emit `file,t,cash,eco,round` per frame and exit.
+Eco is what separates a tower purchase from a send, so cash alone cannot make labels
+- `--census-log <path>` write the per-frame census as JSONL during a replay, so it can be scored rather than only read
+- `--solo` relax the match guard for Hero Challenge, whose opponent has `∞` lives

 Build with `swiftc -O Sources/*.swift -o tracker`.
 Needs Screen Recording permission for whatever launches it.